207leftovers/cs207project/README.md

 A project for CS207 at Harvard University, Spring 2016.
 This project contains two modules, timeseries and pype.

-The timeseries module contains code for a TimeSeries class to handle ordered data and corresponding information.
-The pype module is a  Domain Specific Language to compile simple programs.
+The timeseries module contains code for a TimeSeries class to handle ordered data and corresponding information.  <br />

+The pype module is a Domain Specific Language to compile simple programs. <br />

+The tsdb module is a database to store and retrieve TimeSeries objects. <br />

 Group Members:<br />
 Avery Faller | averyfaller <br />